‘The Young And The Restless’ Spoilers: Victor Teams Up With Adam Newman To Seek Revenge Against Nick

 During a confrontation outside in the parking lot after the concert, Nick lashed out at Victor, describing him as “arrogant and heartless.”
 Victor lost his temper and threw a punch at Nick.

-Victor embarks on a scheme to bring Adam back to Genoa city.
+Victor embarks on a scheme to bring Adam back to Genoa City.
 He will likely try to use Adam to get revenge against Nick.
 Victor has known for a long time that Adam is alive and that he did not die in the explosion caused by Chloe (Elizabeth Hendrickson).

 The Young and the Restless spoilers tease that as part of his plan to hurt Nick, Victor will also leak information that Christian Newman (Jude and Ozzy McGuigen) is Adam’s son and not Nick’s.

 Nick is also on the warpath.
-He is sick and tired of the endless family crisis, and blames Victor for the problems.
-He feels angry with Victor and he is not bothered about Victor’s recent pronouncement that he has disowned him.
+He is sick and tired of the endless family crisis and blames Victor for the problems.
+He feels angry with Victor, and he is not bothered about Victor’s recent pronouncement that he has disowned him.
 Nick would also rather have nothing to do with Victor.

 ‘The Young and the Restless’ Spoilers: Adam Newman To Return Soon And Fans Hope It’s Michael Muhney https://t.co/YHGFNys7vB pic.twitter.com/HBG7pwtpag